 Once you've created your account, you can search for keywords based on your industry or a particular topic such as “outdoor recreation” or “museums” or “historic landmarks” or by your physical location such as “Dubai” or "Abu Dhabi".
 The website will then show you a range of keywords that correspond to your search.
 It will list the number of monthly searches for each keyword, giving you an idea of how popular the search term is.
 The more popular the search term, the stiffer the competition and the harder it will be for your business to break into the top ten search results.
-75% of users never click past the first page of search results, so getting on the first page can make all the difference in the world.
+Fewer people now go to the second page because only 0.78% of searchers click second page results, so getting on the first page can make all the difference in the world.

 Here are some tips that you can use to judge whether you should spend your time and money pursuing certain keywords.

 - It’s usually best to use a combination of popular and under-the-radar keywords in your SEO campaign.